Football clubs

 Peasmarsh first entered the Hastings League ahead of the 1931-32 season, spending two seasons competing in Division Two.
 The team spent another two seasons competing in 1937-38 and 1938-39.
 The club rejoined following the Second World War before leaving once more after the 1950-51 season.
 Peasmarsh rejoined once again ahead of the 1955-56 season and appeared to be quickly climbing the divisions.

-Peasmarsh later joined forces with Iden in 2007, but it is unknown if this club is linked to the earlier village club?
+Peasmarsh later linked with Iden in 2007, though it is unclear whether the modern club was connected to the earlier village team.

-Peasmarsh United competed for four seasons in the East Sussex League until they disbanded in 2016.
+Peasmarsh United competed in the East Sussex League for four seasons until disbanding in 2016.

 Peasmarsh & Iden